R-miss-tastic: a unified platform for missing values methods and workflows: Context and motivation

 \section{Context and motivation}

-Missing data are unavoidable as long as collecting or acquiring data is involved.
-They occur for many reasons including: individuals choose not to answer survey questions, measurement devices fail, or data have not been recorded.
+Missing data are unavoidable as soon as collecting or acquiring data is involved.
+They occur for many reasons including: individuals choosing not to answer survey questions, measurement devices failing, or data having simply not been recorded.
 Their presence becomes even more important as data are now obtained at increasing velocity and volume, and from heterogeneous sources not originally designed to be analyzed together.
-As pointed out by \citet{zhu_etal_2019}, ``[o]ne of the ironies of working with Big Data is that missing data play an ever more significant role, and often present serious difficulties for analysis.".
+As pointed out by \citet{zhu2019high}, \samp{one of the ironies of working with Big Data is that missing data play an ever more significant role, and often present serious difficulties for analysis}.
 Despite this, the approach most commonly implemented by default in software is to toss out cases with missing values.
 At best, this is inefficient because it wastes information from the partially observed cases.
-At worst, it results in biased estimates, particularly when the distributions of the missing values are systematically different from those of the observed values \citep[e.g.,][chap.
+At worst, it results in biased estimates, particularly when the distributions of the missing values are systematically different from those of the observed values \citep[e.g.,][Chap.
 2]{enders_AMDA2010}.